vanKvo/langchain-openai-chatbot/README.md

    python app.py

 Option 2 (recommeded in prod):
-Serve backend and UI in different ports.
-Need to make sure the backend server (app.py) allows CORS.
+Serving UI and the backend service in different ports.
-5. In the main app, allows CORS. from fastapi.middleware.cors import CORSMiddleware
+5. In the main app (app.py), allows CORS from the frontend.
-# List of the origins (URLs) allowed to make requests to the FastAPI app
-origins = [
-        "http://localhost:8081",  # Your frontend running on localhost ]
-app.add_middleware(
-        CORSMiddleware,
-        allow_origins=origins,  # List of allowed origins.
-Use a regex string with allow_origin_regex for more complex matching. allow_credentials=True,  # Allow creds like cookies, HTTP authentication, and client-side SSL certificates to be sent with cross-origin requests allow_methods=["*"],  # Allow all standard HTTP methods (GET, POST, PUT, DELETE, etc.) allow_headers=["*"],  # Allow all headers
-    )

 6. Start the API:
-   python app.py
-   # or: uvicorn app:app --reload
+   python app.py or uvicorn app:app --reload
 7. Open the minimal UI:
    Serve the ui folder:
-   python -m http.server --directory ui 8080 # http. server is a built-in module that allows you to create a simple HTTP server to serve files from a directory
+   python -m http.server --directory ui 8080
    Then visit http://localhost:8080

 Notes and production tips